 Portobello market is now a huge one of a kind market, it literally takes about an hour to get one end to the other.
 In fact Portobello market is really several markets in one.
 While there, you will find all sorts of things such as antiques, food, cloths, accessories, pubs and second hand goods.

 If you want go and visit Portobello Market, we would advise that you go on Saturday as, during the week, not all of the stalls are open.
 However, if you want to go for a little wander in a nice, quiet part of town (with no any intention of buying anything!), then you should go during the week since it is less crowded.

 Portobello market is situated in the Notting Hill district and the two nearest tube stations are Notting Hill Gate and Ladbroke Grove.
 If you would like further information about the market, have a look at their website.

 About the Author

 HFS London is a British Council registered agency and specialises in homestay accommodation for international students, professionals and tourists visiting London.
 HFS London works on behalf of many of London’s most established education institutions.

-We have over 2000 registered homestays in North, South, East and West London (zones 1-4) so if you are looking to stay with a host family around Portobello Road, Notting Hill, Ladbroke Grove, Kensal Green or anywhere else in London, then we will be very happy to try and help.
+We have over homestays registered in North, South, East and West London (zones 1-4) so if you are looking to stay with a host family around Portobello Road, Notting Hill, Ladbroke Grove, Kensal Green or anywhere else in London, then we will be very happy to try and help.